 New Gasparilla Pirate Festival Regulations

 So, what exactly does the "Zero Tolerance" policy entail?
 Primarily, the police are enforcing “wet” and “dry” zones.
 These are areas where you will and will not be able to carry open containers of alcohol.
-It has been made extremely clear that the only areas where open containers will be tolerated are along the direct parade route, as well as in the Curtis Hixon Waterfront Park.
+The only areas where open containers will be tolerated are along the direct parade route, as well as in the Curtis Hixon Waterfront Park.

-- Alcoholic beverages must be drunken from a can or plastic bottle;
+- Alcoholic beverages must be consumed from a can or plastic bottle

-- There will no fighting or property damage allowed; and
+- There will no fighting or property damage allowed

 - Trespassing on private property will not be tolerated